This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Portugal.

-The parties are also encouraged to contact the PCA prior to submitting the notification (pre-notification) - during this stage, the PCA may give its preliminary view on the transaction, completeness of the information, and express potential concerns, thereby enabling the parties to address such concerns in advance.
+The parties are encouraged to contact the PCA prior to submitting the notification (pre-notification).
+During this stage, the PCA may give its preliminary view on the transaction, the completeness of the information, and express potential concerns, thereby enabling the parties to address such concerns in advance.
 Pre-notification discussions, which are confidential, may also reduce the number of questions asked by the PCA after filing, thus increasing the likelihood of a quick approval.
-In practice, the pre-notification stage lasts up to 2 weeks in straightforward transactions.
+In practice, the pre-notification stage may last up to 2 weeks in straightforward transactions.
 Recently, we have seen cases where the pre-notification phase has lasted less than five business days.

 What is the basic timetable for the authority’s review?

 After receiving a notification and the respective proof of payment of the filing fee, the PCA has up to 7 business days to declare the notification as complete.
 After this declaration, there is a deadline of up to 5 business days to carry out the publication of the notice in 2 major newspapers (and on the PCA’s website), for third parties’ observations.
-Third parties will have up to 10 business days to submit any observations (although in the vast majority of the notifications there are no observations from third parties).
+Third parties will have up to 10 business days to submit any observations (although in the vast majority of notifications there are no such observations).

-In Phase I, the PCA concludes proceedings within 30 business days from the date that the notification becomes effective (which usually corresponds to the notification day).
+In Phase I, the PCA concludes proceedings within 30 business days from the date that the notification becomes effective.

 In Phase II (in-depth investigation), the PCA concludes the investigation within no more than 90 business days starting from the date the notification became effective.

-Where a decision has not been taken within the time limit, a tacit non-opposition decision is deemed to have been adopted.
+Where a decision has not reached within the time limit, a tacit non-opposition decision is deemed to have been adopted.

-The above mentioned periods may be suspended by the PCA: following requests for information or clarifications addressed to the undertakings concerned or third parties; for 20 business days in the case that the notifying party(ies) offers commitments; or whenever a prior hearing of the notifying party(ies), and of interested third parties that have submitted observations, takes place.
-Finally, under Phase II the mentioned period may be suspended for up to 20 business days upon request of the notifying party(ies) or with its consent.
+The above mentioned periods may be suspended by the PCA: following requests for information or clarifications addressing the undertakings concerned or third parties; for 20 business days, in the event that the notifying party(ies) offers commitments; or whenever a prior hearing of the notifying party(ies), and of interested third parties that have submitted observations, takes place.
+Finally, under Phase II the stated period may be suspended for up to 20 business days upon request of the notifying party(ies) or with its/their consent.

 Are there any circumstances in which the review timetable can be shortened?

-Straightforward cases, such as those filed under the Simplified Form, may be cleared by the PCA before the Phase I deadline expires.
+There are no specific circumstances under which the timetable can be shortened.
+However, straightforward cases, such as those filed under the Simplified Form, and where there are no observations from third interested parties, are likely to be cleared by the PCA before the Phase I deadline expires.

-a) In the case of a merger: together by all the undertakings involved;
+a) In the case of a merger: by all the undertakings involved;

 b) In the case of an acquisition of exclusive control: by the person or undertaking acquiring control;